-- Monzo Bank Limited is incorporated in the UK and undertakes banking activities as described in our Strategic Report. - Monzo Support US Inc. is incorporated in the USA.
-The entity is in the process of being wound up, it has no employees or revenues. - Monzo Inc. is incorporated in the USA and offers a prepaid card product to customers in the USA.
+- Monzo Bank Limited is incorporated in the UK and undertakes banking activities as described in the Strategic Report. - Monzo Support US Inc. is incorporated in the USA and provided support services to Monzo Bank Limited during the year.
+The entity is in the process of being wound up. - Monzo Inc. is incorporated in the USA and offers a prepaid card product to customers in the USA.